djepar/djepar.github.io/BlogEntry.md

 ### Beta.react.js
 Most of my time today have been dedicated to work on the tutorial-manual of the React documentation.

+## 3 of october

+### CodeWars
+I have complete another challenge

+### Beta.react.js
+Mostly working on the beta tutorial again

+## 4 of october

+### CodeWars
+Another challenge

+### Beta.react.js
+Mostly working on the beta tutorial again and I have modified the example to use for cookiepedia.

 TO DO :